PanDAWMS/panda-docs/docs/source/client/pathena.rst

    * - SkipEvents
      - %SKIPEVENTS
    * - FirstEvent
-     - %FIRSTEVENT
+     - %FIRSTEVENT:basenumber (e.g., %FIRSTEVENT:100, the base number is given to the first job and it will be incremented per job)
    * - DBRelease or CDRelease
      - %DB:DatasetName:FileName (e.g., %DB:ddo.000001.Atlas.Ideal.DBRelease.v050101:DBRelease-5.1.1.tar.gz. %DB:LATEST if you use the latest DBR).
 Note that if your trf uses named parameters (e.g., DBRelease=DBRelease-5.1.1.tar.gz) you will need DBRelease=%DB:DatasetName:FileName (e.g., DBRelease=%DB:ddo.000001.Atlas.Ideal.DBRelease.v050101:DBRelease-5.1.1.tar.gz)
    * - Random seed
-     - %RNDM:basenumber (e.g., %RNDM:100, this will be incremented per sub-job)
+     - %RNDM:basenumber (e.g., %RNDM:100, this will be incremented per job)

 Then you just need to give the string to ``--trf``, e.g.